-We will be closed on Monday, October 11th for the federal holiday, Columbus Day.
+We will be closed on Monday, July 4th, in honor of Independence Day.

 Internet Pirates are Trying to Steal Your Personal Financial Information